thatslifescience/github_dev/_posts/2018-11-12-Tails-from-the-Field-RBELL.md

  image_fullwidth: gradschooldiaries-header.jpg
 image:
  thumb: 2018-11-12-rbell-thumbnail.jpg
-teaser: In one of the most ecologically unique regions in the world, I had the chance to get up close and personal with lemurs!
+teaser: "In one of the most ecologically unique regions in the world, I had the chance to get up close and personal with lemurs!"
 source-id: 1ApXIrIXhPo2B79Atx8ko3sodclGvSxHgoLrqGtIGQfA
 published: true
 ---